Createdd/Writing/2018/articles/MLIntroP3.md

 To put this algorithm in simple terms:
 - initialize randomly the "centroids" (marks in the middle of the data)
-- assign the data the each centroid, which is the closest to the data point
+- assign the data points the each centroid, which are the closest to the data point
 - move the centroid to the center (mean) of the data points
 - repeat the 2 previous steps until there is no change in the clusters